danqingmk/OpenVS_PyaiVS/docs/installation.rst

 Next Steps
 ----------

-After installation, refer to the **Getting Started Guide** for your first virtual screening task using PyaiVS.
+After installation, refer to the **Tutorial** for your first virtual screening task using PyaiVS.